-Excluding the two newest franchises, GWS and Gold Coast, Fremantle is the only club in the AFL to not have won an AFL Premiership.
-The Dockers played in their first grand final in 2013 after entering the competition in 1995 but lost to Hawthorn.
+Excluding the two newest franchises, GWS and Gold Coast, Fremantle is the only club in the AFL to not have won an AFL Grand Final.
+The Dockers played in their first decider in 2013 after entering the competition in 1995 but lost to Hawthorn.

-Can Fyfe lead Freo back to finals football in 2019?
+Can Longmuir and Fyfe lead Freo back to finals football in 2021?
 Let’s take a look at the latest footy odds for the year ahead.

 About the Fremantle Dockers

 |2020 ladder finish:||12th (17-0)|

 Best bookmakers to bet on the Fremantle Dockers